 Eligible dependent children are covered until age 26, regardless of whether the child is a full-time student, married or even claimed as your own tax dependent.

 Employees who want coverage must enroll within 60 days of initial appointment, unless covered by one of the exceptions listed below applies.

 Events Which Allow Enrollment/Changes

-(1) Open enrollment - eligible employees may make changes during Open Enrollment Season, which begins during November of every year.
+(1) Open enrollment - eligible employees may make changes to their medical, dental, vision or flexible spending accounts during Open Enrollment Season, which begins during November of every year.
 Plan changes made at this time will be effective on the January 1st of the new year.
-Payroll deductions will be effective the pay period in which the first day of the new year occurs.
+Payroll deductions will usually be effective the pay period in which the first day of the new year occurs.

 (2) Changes in legal marital status - events that change an employee's legal marital status include marriage, death of spouse, divorce, legal separation, or annulment.
 Changes must be initiated within 31 days of the qualifying event.
-A copy of the marriage certificate or court decree will be required.
+A copy of the marriage certificate, court decree or death certificate will be required.

 (3) Change in number of dependents - events that change an employee's number of dependents include birth, adoption, placement for adoption (as defined in HIPAA regulations), or death of a dependent.
 Changes must be initiated within 31 days of the qualifying event.
-A copy of the child's birth certificate or relevant adoption/placement documentation will be required.
+A copy of the child's birth certificate, adoption/placement documentation, or other relevant documentation will be required.